 While orienteering is a world sport, its lack of inclusion in the Olympics is one of its biggest disadvantages.
-It hasn’t received the same amount of publicity as other sports because of its lack of publicity, but if you look at Orienteering’s popularity in the world, you’ll see it’s one of the most popular events.
-In fact, the sport has been so popular in China that a recent meet was attended by 40,000 people.
+It hasn’t received the same amount of publicity as other sports because of its lack of publicity.

 Where was orienteering developed?

-When was the first orienteering competitions held in Sweden?
+When were the first orienteering competitions held in Sweden?

 A Short History of Orienteering

-It was the development of maps that made orienteering popular, and modern maps were introduced to the sport.
-Prior to this time, maps were crude black-and-white drawings, but the modern version of these maps is full color, contains contour lines to show elevation, and even includes landmarks.
-Similarly, compasses evolved over time.
-Original orienteers used pocket-watch style compasses, but in 1933, a new kind of compass emerged, the Silva protractor compass.
-Its accuracy led to the invention of the protractor compass, which was still commonly used by orienteers throughout the world.
+The development of maps made orienteering popular, and modern maps were introduced to the sport.
+Before this time, maps were crude black-and-white drawings, but the modern version of these maps is full color, contains contour lines to show elevation, and even includes landmarks.

 The sport originated in Scandinavia, where it was primarily a military event.
 The first modern orienteering competition was held in Sweden in 1919, where Ernst Killander is considered the inventor.
-The sport’s popularity later gained popularity in the 1930s, and a compass, with the help of two brothers, was invented in the 1940s.
-The Kjellstroms were some of the best oriented athletes in the world in the 1930s.
+The sport’s popularity later gained popularity in the 1930s, and the compass, with the help of two brothers, was invented in the 1940s.
+The Kjellstroms were some of the best-oriented athletes in the world in the 1930s.

 Orienteering in the Digital Age

-Its popularity spread worldwide, and it is now one of the most popular sports in the world.
-Many people are curious about who invented orienteering?
-The sport dates back to the 19th century, and has roots in Finland.
-The purpose of the sport is to find a route through various locations in a specific area.
-Oftentimes, competitors will attempt to navigate through a forest or an urban area.
+Its popularity spread worldwide, and is now one of the most popular sports worldwide.
+Many people are curious about who invented orienteering.
+The sport dates back to the 19th century and has roots in Finland.
+The sport aims to find a route through various locations in a specific area.
+Competitors often attempt to navigate through a forest or an urban area.

 Originally, orienteering was invented in Finland.
 Its origins are unknown.
-However, it was introduced to the United States in the early twentieth century by Bjorn.
+However, Bjorn introduced it to the United States in the early twentieth century.
 But Bjorn did not introduce orienteering to the United States.
 Instead, Lt.
 Piltti Heiskanen, a former skier, organized the first competitions in the country.
-The sport is still widely popular today, and the IOF has eighty member federations and world championships.
+The sport is still widely popular today, and the IOF has eighty-member federations and world championships.

 aeorienteering.com is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.